HonorarPlus/cefpython/api/ApplicationSettings.md

 is ignored on Mac OS X where pack files are always loaded from the app
 bundle Resources directory.
 Also configurable using the "locales-dir-path"
 [command-line switch](CommandLineSwitches.md).

+### macos_use_system_keychain

+(bool)
+macOS only.
+Default: False

+Set to true to let Chromium use the macOS Keychain for profile encryption.
+By default, CEF Python supplies Chromium's `use-mock-keychain` switch to prevent blocking "Chromium Safe Storage" permission dialogs in local applications.

+The mock keychain is Chromium testing infrastructure and does not provide Keychain-backed protection for cookies, tokens, or other encrypted profile data.
+Applications that store sensitive data in a persistent [cache_path](#cache_path) should consider enabling the system Keychain.
+Choose one mode for each persistent profile: changing modes can make existing encrypted profile data unreadable.

+An explicit `use-mock-keychain` command-line switch takes precedence over this setting.
+This setting has no effect on Windows or Linux, which use different credential-storage mechanisms.

 ### debug